owldance/hootNAS/live-boot/README.md

 in the code.

-Canonical has made its own fork of `live-boot` called `casper`, which is used for their own ubuntu live distros.
+Canonical has made its own fork of `live-boot` called `casper`, which is used for their own ubuntu live distros integrated with `ubiquity`, `subiquity` installers and the `plymouth` package.
 However `casper` lacks detailed documentation and is therefore not used in this project.

 `live-boot` does not support zfs and zfs filesystems out-of-the-box, because